 Nestled between the hubs of Manchester and Birmingham, Staffordshire’s combination of grand peaks and gentle flood plains keep it pleasantly rural.
 This means we also have a precious commodity...space.

-The outstanding Peak District National Park rises to the west, a rambling and wild landscape of tumbling hills, deep forested valleys and rocky outcrops that hold the sunset.
+The outstanding Peak District National Park rises to the north, a rambling and wild landscape of tumbling hills, deep forested valleys and rocky outcrops that hold the sunset.

 [Glimpse of countryside from Rocks in the Peak District]

-The wilds of the Peak District give way to green fields with winding rivers and ancient oak forests.
-In the centre of Staffordshire the green plains of the river Trent wind through gentle quintessentially English countryside.
+The wilds of the Peak District give way to fields and the ancient oak forests of Cannock Chase.
+In the centre of Staffordshire, the green plains of the river Trent wind through gentle quintessentially English countryside.
 There are also miles of rolling hills, with farms tucked in their folds and sheep grazing their flanks.

 [Rolling hills behind the village of Ilam]